YayoiHabami/IGESio/README.md

 ## Copyright & License

 This library is provided under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+For third-party dependencies used by this library, please refer to [THIRD_PARTY_LICENSES](THIRD_PARTY_LICENSES.md).

 &copy; 2025 Yayoi Habami

-For detailed copyright information on individual source files, refer to the header comments in each file (e.g., [`include/igesio/common/iges_metadata.h`](include/igesio/common/iges_metadata.h)).